jalbertbowden/esri2geojson2leaflethtml/README.md

 Cover all GeoJSON geometry types.
 Implement setup functionality from HTML form.
 Deploy on www.
 All of the code is sloppy copy/pasta get it working...not even close to being ready for primetime.
+Open map in browser upon completion.